O’Leary, Stapleton, Jennings, Nelson, Devine, Rice and Brady |

 AM: Alex James (Scotland)

-Alex James was one of the greatest player ever for Arsenal.
+Alex James was one of the greatest player ever for Arsenal and Scotland.
 He is most noted as the play making lynch pin with Arsenal with whom he won six senior trophies in the first seven seasons of the 1930s. he also played for Preston Northend.
 For Scotland, he was known with his partnership with Hughie Gallacher.
 He was a member of "Wembley Wizards" that England 5-1 in 1928.
-However, he was only capped 8 times.
+However, he was only capped 8 times between 1925 and 1932.

 Crawford started playing for Glasgow side Fairfield Rangers in 1887.
 In 1890, he joined Sheffield United of the Midland Counties League.
 Then, Crawford moved to London to join Woolwich Arsenal, becoming the first professional player for the side.
 He at once became a regular as the club joined the Football League in 1893.
 All in all, he played 211 times for Woolwich Arsenal in pre-league, league and cup games, scoring 18 goals altogether.